frederic-perez/AmE-dictionary/data/dictionary.md

 __stinkers__ _n_
 __stintful__
 __stipend__ _n_ :seven::hammer: (stipends)
+__stippled finish__ _n_ A dotted or a pebbly-textured finish on a surface coat of paint, plaster, porcelain enamel, etc.; produced by striking the unhardened coat with the bristles of a stippling brush.
 __stipulate__ _v_ :two::hammer:
 __stipulation__ _n_ :two::hammer:
 __stir up a hornet’s nest__ _fig_ To create a lot of trouble.